Kelvyn (footballer)

-Kelvyn Ramos da Fonseca (born 7 May 1999), simply known as Kelvyn, is a Brazilian footballer who currently plays for Ferroviária, on loan from Ceará.
+Kelvyn Ramos da Fonseca (born 7 May 1999), simply known as Kelvyn, is a Brazilian footballer who plays for Juventude, on loan from Ceará.
 Mainly a left back, he can also play as a defensive midfielder.

 Club career

 Born in Osasco, São Paulo, Kelvyn joined Internacional after a trial period in 2016, but was subsequently loaned to SER Santa Rosa before joining Atlético Tubarão's under-20 squad.
 He made his debut for the latter's first team on 30 September 2018, starting in a 5–1 Copa Santa Catarina home routing of Operário de Mafra.

 In 2019, Kelvyn joined Ceará on loan, initially for their under-20 squad.
 On 29 April 2020, after appearing with the main squad, he signed a permanent contract until December 2021.

 Kelvyn made his Série A debut on 4 October 2020, by coming on as a second-half substitute for Alyson in a 1–2 away loss against Palmeiras.
 His first goal in the category came on 14 November, as he scored his team's first in a 2–4 loss at Grêmio.